joidegn/word-chain/README.md

 see here: http://socialcam.com/jobs/problems

 ##install
-word chain is a shell script so place it in $PATH and then just run it from the command line.
+word chain is a python shell script so place it in $PATH and then just run it from the command line.

 usage:
 wordchain.py -h